esrf-bliss/Lima-camera-slsdetector/doc/installation.rst

                  |               \-00.1
     ...

-From the tree we identify the parent root device of each Intel X520 Ethernet adapter:
+From the tree we identify the parent root device of each *Intel X520 Ethernet adapter*:

 +--------------+--------------+
 | Node         | Parent       |